 - KTLA’s Unsung Heroes Award

-- Member - President’s Council of Cornell Women
+- Member - President’s Council of Cornell Women, History Maker Award, Member - President’s Council of Cornell Women

 - Jack & Jill of America, Inc. – Award of Appreciation

-- Recycling Black Dollars Masters of Education Award
+- Recycling Black Dollars Master of Education Award

 - Black American Political Association of California (BAPAC) Educational Leader of the Year